Helping someone with aphasia communicate

 - Create a quiet, non-distracting environment (turn off the radio or TV).

-- Make sure they have their glasses or any other visual aids.
+- Make sure they are wearing their glasses or have any low vision aids handy.

 - Ensure they can see windows and areas where people interact.